opcow/BuffReminder/README.md

 **Saved variable format has changed in version 1.2.
 Saved configurations will be lost if you upgrade.**

 #### New
-- Experimental: Lua script conditional
+- Experimental: Lua script conditional.
 - A script should return a value that can evaluate as true or false.
 - Example: return UnitMana("player") < 2000